Saint Barthélemy: 18th century

-The island proved economically unsuccessful, and was subject to the activities of pirates (most notably Daniel Montbars aka 'Montbars the Exterminator'), as well as the British, who attacked the island in 1744.
+The island proved economically unsuccessful, and was subject to the activities of pirates (most notably Daniel Montbars aka 'Montbars the Exterminator').
+In 1744, British forces captured the island, holding it until 1764 when it reverted to French control.
 Thus deeming it to be of little worth, King Louis XVI traded the island to Sweden in 1784 in return for trading privileges in Gothenburg.
 This change of control saw progress and prosperity as the Swedes declared Gustavia (named after the Swedish king Gustav III who ruled at that time) a free port, convenient for trading by the Europeans for goods, including contraband material.

 19th century

+In 1801, Britain attacked and occupied the island, and after assembling a council of war, the Swedes decided to surrender.

 Slavery was practised in St. Barthélemy under the Ordinance concerning the Police of Slaves and free Coloured People of 1787.
 The last legally owned slaves in the Swedish colony of St. Barthélemy were granted their freedom by the state on 9 October 1847.
-Since the island was not a plantation area, the freed slaves suffered economic hardships due to lack of opportunities for employment.
+Since the island was not a plantation area, the freed slaves suffered economic hardships due to lack of opportunities for employment and many left to more prosperous islands, and few people of African descent remain on the island.

-In 1852, a devastating hurricane hit the island and this was followed by a fire.
+In 1850, a devastating hurricane hit the island, followed by a fire in 1852.
 The economy suffered, and thus Sweden sought to relieve themselves of the island.
-In 1867, a volcano “nearly destroyed the island” as recorded in the Illustrated London News.
 Following a referendum in 1877, Sweden sold the island back to France in 1878, after which it was administered as part of Guadeloupe.
+Swedish media supported the sale of the island to France, characterizing the island's poverty as a source of national humiliation for Sweden.